yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     ![In the Customize target settings blade, the Target location is set to East US 2, and the customize button is highlighted.](images/dr-asr-4.png "Configure settings blade")

-6. Update the blade using the following inputs:
+6. Update the blade using the following:

     - **Target resource group**: ContosoRG2
     - **Target virtual network**: VNet2